Drought tolerance: Impediments to the agricultural commercialization of drought tolerant plants

 The development of genetically modified crops includes multiple patents for genes and promoters, such as the marker genes in a vector, as well as transformation techniques.
 Therefore, freedom-to-operate (FTO) surveys should be implemented in collaborations for developing drought tolerant crops.
 Large amounts of money are also needed for the development of genetically modified groups.
 To bring a new genetically modified crop into the commercial market, it has been estimated to cost USD 136 million over 13 years.
 This poses a problem for development, as only a small number of companies can afford to develop drought-tolerant crops, and it is difficult for research institutions to sustain funding for this period of time.
 Therefore, a multinational framework with more collaboration among multiple disciples is needed to sustain projects of this size.

 Importance in horticulture

 Plant transformation has been used to develop multiple drought resistant crop varieties, but only limited varieties of ornamental plants.
 This significant lag in development is due to the fact that more transgenic ornamental plants are being developed for other reasons than drought tolerance.
 However, abiotic stress resistance is being explored in ornamental plants by Ornamental Biosciences.
 Transgenic Petunias, Poinsettias, New Guinea Impatiens, and Geraniums are being evaluated for frost, drought, and disease resistance.
 This will allow for a wider range of environments in which these plants can grow.

+Drought-tolerant plants

+This is a list of selected plant families, species and/or genus that tolerate drought: